To explore and use an API, simply:

 To manage your subscriptions, simply:

-1. Sign in with your GOV.UK One Login account here (as detailed in the Creating an account section.
+1. Sign in with your GOV.UK One Login account here as detailed in the Creating an account section of this guide.

 • Environment